codacy/codacy-coverage-reporter/README.md

 ### `JsonParseException` while uploading C# coverage data

-If you're using dotCover to generate coverage reports for your C# projects, you should [filter out xUnit files](https://www.jetbrains.com/help/dotcover/Running_Coverage_Analysis_from_the_Command_LIne.html#filters_cmd) from the coverage analysis as follows:
+If you're using dotCover to generate coverage reports for your C# projects, you should [exclude xUnit files](https://www.jetbrains.com/help/dotcover/Running_Coverage_Analysis_from_the_Command_LIne.html#filters_cmd) from the coverage analysis as follows:

 ```bash
 dotCover.exe cover ... /Filters=-:xunit*